Business penetration testing stages

 To begin, it is essential to:

-• Outline the scope of work
+• Outline the scope of work.

-• Define your expectations for the penetration testing service provider Specify the testing methods
+• Define expectations for the penetration testing service provider.

 • Ensure compliance with ethical and legal standards.